1. a diverse collection

 3. strange or diverse collection of people or things.

 I’ll use it in a sentence:

-● With all the daily infighting between members of congress on Capitol Hill, I’m often incredulous at this menagerie of lawmakers.
+• Because of all the daily fighting on Capitol Hill, I’m often incredulous at this menagerie of lawmakers.

-● The menagerie of people in attendance at Lisa’s all white party, weren’t very *convivial and many in attendance wore the color blue.
+• The menagerie of people in attendance at Lisa’s all white party, were not convivial.

 Which sentence above contains alliteration?
 Please provide your answer in the comment section below.
 (Review dfoww Basic Rules of Grammar – Alliteration).